LonggHuynh/TransportOptimizer/README.md

 Our system architecture follows a microservices pattern, hosted on Amazon Elastic Kubernetes Service (EKS), a managed Kubernetes service.
 We've ensured scalability by automating the scaling of the Kubernetes control plane with EKS.

 Furthermore, we've adopted a principled approach to infrastructure management using Infrastructure as Code (IaC) with Terraform.

+The GitHub Actions CI/CD pipeline also keep tracks of changes in the files, and will either publish images to DockerHub or EKS infrastructure by applying changes in the new files Terraform and K8s.